 - all enforcement warrants are recalled and cancelled by Fines Victoria.

-If none of the above actions occur, the sheriff may seize the vehicle and anything left in or on the vehicle and give you 14 days’ notice of an intention to sell the vehicle (or anything in or on the vehicle).
+If none of the above actions occur within seven days, the sheriff may seize the vehicle and anything left in or on the vehicle and give you 14 days’ notice of an intention to sell the vehicle (or anything in or on the vehicle).

 Any money left from the sale of the vehicle – after the outstanding fines are paid and the costs of detaining and selling the vehicle are covered – is paid to the vehicle’s registered owner.

 Part 11 of the FR Act applies if one or more enforcement warrants have been issued against the registered owner of a vehicle.
 This means that action taken to immobilise, detain or remove your vehicle can continue until all your outstanding warrants have been dealt with.